gastondana627/spoke_genelab/README.md

 ### Dump Neo4J Graph Database
 1. Stop the database

-2. Hover the cursor over the `spoke-genelab-v0.0.3` database to and select `Dump` from the menu.
+2. Hover the cursor over the `spoke-genelab-v0.0.3` database and select `Dump` from the menu.

 ![](docs/dump_db.png)

 3. When the dump is complete, click the `Reveal files in Finder` button to open the directory that contains the `spoke-genelab-v0.0.3.dump` file.

 ![](docs/dump_location.png)

+This database dump will be used to create the SPOKE-GeneLab composite database.

 ------